How To Build Your Personal Brand On LinkedIn? – An Interview with LinkedIn Expert Petra Fisher

 This means at the event people will come up to me, introduce themselves and thank me for my kind message.
 Problem solved, I don’t have to walk up to people and yet won’t be a wallflower.

 4. What are the LinkedIn must-haves that every profile needs to have?
-Is there any LinkedIn advice that people can forget in 2019?
+Is there any LinkedIn advice that people can forget?

 5. How important your LinkedIn profile photo really is?